 Al Rayyan's location on the edge of the desert has shaped a resourceful city that does not tolerate waste.
 So from its very conception, Al Rayyan Stadium project has had sustainability at its core, backed by the commitment of the Supreme Committee for Delivery & Legacy (SC) to green building.

 Turning old into new

-Any new materials required for construction will be carefully chosen for their environmentally friendly qualities, and used in lightweight building designs.
+Any new materials required for construction will be carefully chosen for their environmentally friendly qualities.

 Energy and water efficiency measures will be put into place, and further reductions in the stadium's carbon footprint will come as the metro connection being delivered by Qatar Rail is completed.

-By the time Al Rayyan Stadium hosts its first 2022 FIFA World Cup™ match, football fans will be travelling via environmentally friendly metro to a self-powering, sustainable venue.
+By the time Al Rayyan Stadium hosts its first 2022 FIFA World Cup™ match, football fans will be travelling via an environmentally friendly metro system to a truly sustainable venue.